Cecilia Ho is the founder and executive director of Photo Macao art fair and a successful Macao-born artist.

 Because of her French nationality, Ho also decided, “to participate more on the French art scene”.
 In 2000, she got selected for the Salon d’Automne, an annual art exhibition held in Paris since 1903, where renowned names such as Paul Cézanne, Henri Matisse and Paul Gauguin have exhibited their works.
 “I was extremely proud, because of the past history of Salon d’Automne, and then I got in again in 2003 when they celebrated 100 years.
 I was just a small potato next to some of those big names, but I’m extremely proud that at some point my work was next to theirs.”

-In 2015, Ho decides to come back to Macau and starts working on a new project she kick-started earlier this year: Photo Macau, an art fair devoted to photography and new media.
-“Despite being away for almost 30 years, I’ve always felt a very strong attachment to Macau, this strong feeling like a baby, fed by its motherland”, she explains.
+In 2015, Ho decides to come back to Macao and starts working on a new project she kick-started earlier this year: Photo Macau, an art fair devoted to photography and new media.
+“Despite being away for almost 30 years, I’ve always felt a very strong attachment to Macao, this strong feeling like a baby, fed by its motherland”, she explains.

 March 2019 will see the 2nd edition of Photo Macau happening in town, focusing on the Portuguese-speaking countries and also on Turkey, the executive director announces.

-Used to call home to both Hong Kong and Macau, Ho has an interesting view on both cities regarding their arts scene if we ask her to compare them: “Hong Kong is a city on the move; Macau is a nostalgic city.”
+Used to call home to both Hong Kong and Macao, Ho has an interesting view on both cities regarding their arts scene if we ask her to compare them: “Hong Kong is a city on the move; Macao is a nostalgic city.”